Eduardo668/Eduardo668/README.md

 I'm an **IT Technician and Software Developer** from Brazil, working at the intersection of **technical support, infrastructure, automation and software engineering**.

 I enjoy transforming recurring operational problems into reliable software solutions.
-My work ranges from managing devices, networks and servers to building complete internal platforms, APIs, dashboards, monitoring systems and automation tools.
+My work ranges from managing devices, networks and servers to building internal platforms, APIs, dashboards, monitoring systems and automation tools.

 - 🖥️ Working with **IT support, Windows environments, networks and infrastructure**
 - 🚀 Developing **full-stack applications, APIs and internal business tools**
 - 🐳 Deploying and managing applications with **Docker and Linux**
-- 📊 Building observability solutions with **Grafana and Zabbix**
+- 📊 Building monitoring and observability solutions with **Grafana and Zabbix**
 - ☁️ Working with **Microsoft Intune, Entra ID and Microsoft 365**
+- 🌐 Managing networks, VPNs, firewalls and virtualized environments
 - 🔐 Interested in security, identity management and infrastructure reliability
 - 🧠 Continuously learning about **DevOps, cloud computing and scalable systems**
 - 🎓 Technical degree in **Systems Development**